How many new customers came directly from your last blog article?

 You might notice that ROI is measured as a percentage.
 This makes it easy to compare multiple investments.

-As a content marketer, calculating ROI allows you to compare the efficiency of your content marketing effort to your company’s television commercials or local print ads.
+As a content marketer, calculating your content marketing ROI allows you to compare the efficiency of your content marketing effort to your company’s television commercials or local print ads.

 It will help you to compare the profitability of e.g.: